ldhtnp/quizlet-set-scraper/README.md

 # Quizlet-set-scraper
-Quizlet-set-scraper is a command line program designed to pull a quizlet set(cards) from a url in one file and export the quizlet set to another file.
+Quizlet-set-scraper is a command line program designed to pull a quizlet set from a url in one file and export the quizlet set to another file.

 This program currently supports URLs which point directly to a study set - folders, classes, and premium content are not currently supported.